HiFaraz/character/docs/README.md

 ## Getting started

-If you're new to Identity Desk, read the [Getting Started](overview/Getting-Started.md) guide.
+If you're new to Character, read the [Getting Started](overview/Getting-Started.md) guide.

 ## Example applications

-These applications demonstrate different ways of using Identity Desk:
+These applications demonstrate different ways of using Character:

   - [Local authentication](../examples/local) (username + password)

 ## Plugins

-Identity Desk provides features as separate modules called "plugins".
+Character provides features as separate modules called "plugins".
 This allows you to only use the features you need.
 You can use both built-in and custom plugins.

 The following plugins are built-in and do not need to be installed separately: